ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * "Expiration Delta" defined in {{Section 4.3.1 of RFC9594}}, with default value 0.

 * The 'kdc_cred' parameter MUST be present, specifying the Group Manager's authentication credential in its original binary representation (REQ8).
 The Group Manager's authentication credential MUST be in the format used in the OSCORE group.
-Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.
+Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and with possible associated parameters used in the OSCORE group.

 * The 'kdc_nonce' parameter MUST be present, specifying the dedicated nonce N_KDC generated by the Group Manager.
 For N_KDC, it is RECOMMENDED to use an 8-byte long random nonce.